-Grading - Any excavating, or filling or combination thereof, including the conditions resulting from any excavation or Fill.
+$\underline{\text{Grading}}$ - Any excavating, or filling or combination thereof, including the conditions resulting from any excavation or $\underline{\text{fill}}\underline{\text{Fill}}$.

-Hillside Development Area - Those areas marked in FIGURE 1 and to all lands where the natural terrain under the building pad has a slope of ten percent (10%) or greater, whether shown in FIGURE 1 or not.
-However, a 10% or greater slope, in an area not denoted on Figure 1, created by a natural wash on land that otherwise would not be classified as hillside land shall be exempt from the hillside regulations.
+Hillside Development Area - Those areas marked in FIGURE 2-1 and to all lands where the natural terrain under the building pad has a slope of ten percent (10%) or greater, whether shown in FIGURE 2-1 or not.
+However, a 10% or greater slope, in an area not denoted on Figure 2-1, created by a natural wash on land that otherwise would not be classified as hillside land shall be exempt from the hillside regulations.

-Hillside Wash - A Natural watercourse at least two feet deep from the top of the bank and measuring at least five feet wide at the top of the bank.
+Hillside Wash - Any creek, stream, wash, arroyo, channel or other body of water having historical banks and with a flow rate equal to or greater than 2 cubic feet per second based on a 100 year storm event A Natural watercourse at least two feet deep from the top of the bank and measuring at least five feet wide at the top of the bank.